Edit

 Approaches for document-level access control

-Approach | Description |
+Approach Description

-Security filters | String comparison.
+Security filters String comparison.
 Your application passes in a user or group identity as a string, which populates a filter on a query, excluding any documents that don't match on the string.
-Security filters are a technique for achieving document-level access control.
-This approach isn't bound to an API so you can use any version or package. |

-ACLs / RBAC scopes (preview) | Microsoft Entra ID security principal behind the query token is compared to the permission metadata of documents returned in search results, excluding any documents that don't match on permissions.
-Built-in support for preserving Access Control Lists (ACLs) and Azure Data Lake Storage (ADLS) Gen2 Role-Based Access Control (RBAC) container scopes at the file level for security principals is in preview, available in REST APIs and prerelease Azure SDK packages that provide the feature. |
+POSIX-like ACL / RBAC scopes (preview) Microsoft Entra security principal behind the query token is compared to the permission metadata of documents returned in search results, excluding any documents that don't match on permissions.
+Access Control Lists (ACL) permissions apply to Azure Data Lake Storage (ADLS) Gen2 directories and files.
+Role-based access control (RBAC) scopes apply to ADLS Gen2 content and to Azure blobs.

 Pattern for security trimming using filters

-For scenarios where native ACL/RBAC scopes integration isn't viable, we recommend security filters for trimming results based on exclusion criteria.
+For scenarios where native ACL/RBAC scopes integration isn't viable, we recommend security string filters for trimming results based on exclusion criteria.
 The pattern includes the following components:

-- Include a filter expression in your query logic for matching on the string.
+• Include a filter expression in your query logic for matching on the string.

-- At query time, get the identity of the caller.
+• At query time, get the identity of the caller.

-- Pass in the identity of the caller as the filter string.
+• Pass in the identity of the caller as the filter string.

 You can use push or pull model APIs.
 Because this approach is API agnostic, you just need to ensure that the index and query have valid strings (identities) for the filtration step.